-A growing number of entities such as online retailers, platforms, Internet Service Providers (ISPs), financial service providers (banks, credit card companies, etc.) and governments are increasingly collecting vast amounts of personal data.
-Additional information can be derived by “mining” available data for patterns and correlations, many of which do not need to be personal data.
-Advances in data analytics now make it possible to infer sensitive information from data which may appear trivial at first, such as past individual purchase behaviour or electricity consumption.
-The misuse of these insights can implicate the core values and principles which privacy protection seeks to promote, such as individual autonomy, equality and free speech, and this may have a broader impact on society as a whole.
+A growing number of online entities are collecting vast amounts of personal data.
+Data "mining" and advances in data analytics now make it possible to infer sensitive information from data which may appear trivial at first, such as past individual purchase behaviour or electricity consumption.
+The misuse of these insights can implicate the core values and principles which privacy protection seeks to promote, such as individual autonomy, equality and free speech, and this may have a broader impact on society.

 >> More on information security and privacy